Shaswat-G/data-pipelines/ETL Fundamentals/notes.md

 In ETL, data is extracted from source systems, transformed into a suitable format, and then loaded into a target system.
 The transformation step is performed before loading the data, which means that the data is cleaned, aggregated, and reshaped before it is stored in the target system.

+schema-on-write approach: Schema is defined before loading into the target system, ensuring that data adheres to a predefined structure.
+To have the data consistent and efficieient for optimized downstream queries.

+ETL may have information loss due to transformations.

 **Characteristics:**
 - Transformations occur in a dedicated transformation engine
 - Optimized for structured data